aykim/twitterdatabase/README.md

  * iv) Make sure "maintenance_work_mem" is 1 GB.

 3. To run the program:
- - To run the main program: "akmaster.py" "akparse.py"
+ - To run the main program: Requires "akmaster.py" and "akparse.py"
     - `python akmaster.py <path/to/data>`
-    - This will do all extraction, parse, sort, remove duplicates, and put into database tables.
+    - This will do all the extracting, parsing, sorting, removing duplicates, and creating/filling database tables
     - akparse.py is run automatically inside akmaster.py

  - To run the juicy analysis after data in database: